Yosemite, October 13 – 17

 By the end of the workshop, you will have the tools and methodology you need to respond to your vision with confidence.

-These workshops are offered through the Ansel Adams Gallery.
-Fee is $1,250 for the week and lodging has been reserved in the Park for workshop participants.
+This workshop is offered through the Ansel Adams Gallery.
+Fee is $1,200 for the week and lodging has been reserved in the Park for workshop participants.